mdn/content/files/en-us/web/css/css_box_sizing/understanding_aspect-ratio/index.md

 {{EmbedLiveSample("stretch", "100", "230")}}

-Here we declared a single dimension (in this case, `100vh` is the full height of the example {{htmlement("iframe")}} viewport).
+Here we declared a single dimension (in this case, `100vh` is the full height of the example {{htmlelement("iframe")}} viewport).
 For `aspect-ratio` to apply to replaced elements, one dimension must be set.
 Setting both or neither doesn't work.

 To fit a replaced element to the content of its container while maintaining its intrinsic aspect ratio, set the {{cssxref("object-fit")}} property set to `cover` or `contain`.
 This will resize the replaced element and either clip it to "cover" the container or display it at a smaller size fully "contained" within it.